-Governing a business through insights gathered from data, rather than by human judgement or intuition is one of the main misconceptions I encounter daily.
+Governing a business through insights gathered from data, rather than by human judgement or intuition, is one of the main misconceptions I encounter daily.
 Being a data-driven company does not mean ruling out the human factor from the equation.
-Instead, it is about enabling automated decision making more accurately.
+Instead, it is about accurately enabling automated decision making.

 Inspire positive decisions with data

 Being data driven means providing access to the right data at the right time to employees across the organization.
 Only then can employees interpret and make informed decisions that positively impact the business and its goals.